 If you are the beneficial owner of shares held in street name, you will receive instructions from your bank or broker that must be followed for such bank or broker to vote your shares per your instructions.
 Your bank or broker will not have discretion to vote uninstructed shares on Proposals 1, 2 and 3.
 Thus, if you hold your shares in street name and do not instruct your bank or broker how to vote on Proposals 1, 2 and 3, no votes will be cast on your behalf with respect to such matter (a "broker non-vote").
 Your bank or broker will, however, have discretion to vote uninstructed shares on the appointment of Deloitte Ltd. as the Company's independent registered public accounting firm for the 2019 fiscal year.
 Please ensure that you complete the voting instruction card sent by your bank or broker.
-If your shares are held in street name and you wish to vote in person at the Annual General Meeting, you must obtain a proxy issued in your vote will be counted if you later decide not to attend the Annual General Meeting.
+If your shares are held in street name and you wish to vote in person at the Annual General Meeting, you must obtain a proxy issued in your name from your bank or broker and bring it with you to the Meeting.
+We recommend that you vote your shares in advance as described above so that your vote will be counted if you later decide not to attend the Annual General Meeting.